-Period of continuous service Award severance pay Less than 12 months # 1.75 hours per completed week of service 1 year or more but less than 2 years ^ 2.4 weeks' pay plus, for all service in excess 1 year, 1.75 hours' pay Tyear or more bactess than 2 years per completed week of service up to a maximum of 4.8 weeks' pay.
-2 years or more by less than 3 years ^ 4.8 weeks' pay plus, for all service in excess of 2 years, 1.6 hours' pay 2 years of more by less than 3 years per completed week of service up to a maximum of 7 weeks' pay.
-3 years or more but less than 4 years ^ 7 weeks' pay plus, for all service in excess of 3 years, 0.73 hours' pay 3 years of more but less than 4 years per completed week of service up to a maximum of 8 weeks' pay.
+Period of continuous service Award severance pay Less than 12 months # 1.75 hours per completed week of service 1 year or more but less than 2 years ^ 2.4 weeks' pay plus, for all service in excess 1 year, 1.75 hours' pay per completed week of service up to a maximum of 4.8 weeks' pay.
+2 years or more by less than 3 years ^ 4.8 weeks' pay plus, for all service in excess of 2 years, 1.6 hours' pay per completed week of service up to a maximum of 7 weeks' pay.
+3 years or more but less than 4 years ^ 7 weeks' pay plus, for all service in excess of 3 years, 0.73 hours' pay per completed week of service up to a maximum of 8 weeks' pay.
 4 years or more ^ 8 weeks' pay.

-- An employee's period of continuous service includes any service with that business under a previous employer where there has been a transfer of the business. - # Employees with less than 12 months continuous service are only entitled to severance pay if the employer terminates the employment (for any reason other than misconduct or refusal of duty). - ^ Employees with more than 12 months continuous service are entitled to severance pay if their employment ends for any reason (including resignation by the employee) other than misconduct or refusal of duty.
+- \ An employee's period of continuous service includes any service with that business under a previous employer where there has been a transfer of the business. - # Employees with less than 12 months continuous service are only entitled to severance pay if the employer terminates the employment (for any reason other than misconduct or refusal of duty). - \ Employees with more than 12 months continuous service are entitled to severance pay if their employment ends for any reason (including resignation by the employee) other than misconduct or refusal of duty.